corinm/aircraft-go/README.md

 ### Key features

-- Triggers Push Notifications when interesting aircraft are spotted by tar1090
+- In progress: Triggers Push Notifications when interesting aircraft are spotted by tar1090
 - Keeps track of all seen aircraft

 ### Diagram